Collective Snails - a home educating family!

 The last straw was being told that he would have to sit a SATS test

-even though the school knew he wouldn't be able to read the questions
+even though the school knew he wouldn't be able to read the questions.

 - they were setting him up to fail and I wasn't going to sit back & let them do that to him.

-just like a child should be able to do, that we made the decision to keep our youngest two at home as well.
+It was then that we made the decision to keep our youngest two at home as well.

 It took a while to get used to a new routine and find out what works for us & what dosen't, and to be honest,

 we are still learning even now.

-We don't have to follow a set curriculum or stick to set days, times & holidays or even weekends
+Home Educating means that we don't have to follow a set curriculum or stick to set days, times & holidays or even weekends

-- Our youngest daughter has always been an early riser so she is quite often doing her maths at 6.30 in the morning
+- Our youngest daughter has always been an early riser so she is quite often doing her maths at 6.30 in the morning.

 We take each day as it comes & if one of them is having a 'bad day' that is fine,